TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Pagination/Index.rst

    :doc:`t3core:Changelog/master/Breaking-92529-AllFluidWidgetFunctionalityRemoved`.
    Use the API documented here to implement your own pagination.

-The TYPO3 core provides an interface to implement the native pagination of lists like arrays or query results of Extbase.
+The TYPO3 Core provides an interface to implement the native pagination of lists like arrays or query results of Extbase.

 The foundation of that new interface :php:`\TYPO3\CMS\Core\Pagination\PaginatorInterface` is that